 Paper and digital certificates are equally acceptable.

-For travellers to qualify as fully vaccinated, their certificates must show vaccines approved or recognised by Australia’s Therapeutic Goods Administration (TGA).
-Current approved and recognised vaccines and dosages are:
+For travellers to qualify as fully vaccinated for the purposes of travel into Australia their certificates must show vaccines approved or recognised by Australia’s Therapeutic Goods Administration (TGA).
+Current approved and recognised vaccines and dosages accepted for travel are:

 - Two doses at least 14 days apart of: